zacharywilliams05/Threat-Hunting-Suspected-Data-Exfoltration/README.md

 <img width="1420" alt="Screenshot 4" src="https://github.com/user-attachments/assets/7d07a2c6-403f-4dee-9513-613adb57d0f6" />

-The device indeed reach out to the URL and according to the script uploaded the archived employee data.
+The device successfully connected to the URL and according to the script uploaded the archived employee data.

 ___